-Consumer demand for sustainable fiber packaging in the food industry has grown over the past several years to \$3.6 billion dollars in the US, Conagra's primary market (IRI sales data, 52 weeks ending Jan 2020), driving more paper fiber suppliers for our industry to invest in sustainable sourcing programs and communications.
-The scale of this impact is minor.
+Demand for sustainable fiber packaging in the food industry continues to grow, in part driven by corporate commitments to sustainable packaging goals such as those endorsed by the Ellen MacArthur Foundation and US Plastics Pact, driving more paper fiber suppliers for our industry to invest in sustainable sourcing programs and communications.
+Based on the best data available to us, the estimated scale of this impact is minor.

 Conagra Brands chooses to do business with paper fiber suppliers with strong sourcing sustainability policies, and verification and traceability efforts.
-Our procurement and R&D sustainability teams annually assess paper fiber suppliers covering approximately 98% of our volume on sustainability practices as part of Conagra's Supplier Excellence Program.
-The outcome of this assessment is company knowledge that approximately 90% of virgin fiber for fiber-based packaging is sourced from suppliers utilizing Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI) certified mills.
+Our procurement and R&D sustainability teams annually assess paper fiber suppliers covering approximately 99% of our volume on sustainability practices as part of Conagra's Supplier Excellence Program.
+The outcome of this assessment is company knowledge that approximately 100% of virgin fiber for fiber-based packaging is sourced from suppliers utilizing Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI) certified mills.
 We further updated our Supplier Code of Conduct in 2019 to specify that Conagra Brands does not directly source paper fiber from areas at high risk for deforestation, specifically natural forests in Sumatra, Borneo, New Guinea, and the Russian Far East.
 The outcome was enhanced sustainable packaging attributes for all our paper fiber-based packaging.
 We did not experience significant financial impacts from this driver that would be defined as substantive for meeting the threshold for external reporting/public disclosure.